VitaSmith/galleria/README.md

 exists in an individual folder, to further customize the `galleria.js` data for that folder.

-For instance, if you have something like `"title": "An alternate title for your gallery"` in a `data.json` file in a folder, then you can have the scripts use that data to set the label for that gallery in Galleria.
+For instance, if you have something like `"title": "An alternate title for your gallery"` in a `data.json` file in a folder, and also defined the relevant options in `galleria.cfg`, you can have the scripts use that data to set the label for that gallery in Galleria.
 Or you can add extra properties like `tags`, `artist` or `comments`, and then customize the HTML to reference or filter/search from these attributes.

 What this means is that, as long as your images don't use a crazy ordering scheme, and you have attributes that can be parsed, you shouldn't have to do any work at all adding a whole